ct-clmsn/miniaturist/README.md

 the document-term matrix becomes.
 There is a direct correlation between the performance each implementation and the size of the vocabulary set.

-36 megabytes of text (67 documents) takes ~9 minutes and 50 seconds to process on a laptop sporting an 8 core (4 physical, 8 virtual) Intel Core i5 8th Gen processor.

 ## HPX Compilation Flags

 Take time to review the following build options for HPX [here](https://hpx-docs.stellar-group.org/latest/html/manual/building_hpx.html).